alexc-dft/aim_pot_parser/README.md

 [options]
 -h, --help: display help dialogue
 -v, --verbose: turn on verbose output mode
--ha, --hartee: output potential to cubefile in Hartee (default is eV)
+-ha, --hartree: output potential to cubefile in Hartee (default is eV)
 -d, --debug: turn on debug mode (for developers only)

 AIMPRO_output
-The standard AIMPRO output file
+The AIMPRO output file from a potential job

 [grid_vectors_input_file]
 See above.